sap-tutorials/Tutorials/tutorials/create-configure-approuter-multitenant-application/create-configure-approuter-multitenant-application.md

 The destinations configuration can be provided by the `destinations` environment variable or by destination service.

-In order to provide `destinations` environment variable to the approuter application, you should create a `ConfigMap` object for reference later.
+In order to provide the `destinations` environment variable to the approuter application, create a `ConfigMap` object that can be referenced later.

 Create a new deployment YAML file named `k8s-deployment-approuter.yaml` for the approuter app with the following content: